 We can also customize Bynder so that you can use CDN with Bynder Transfer.
 In this way, when you share files with Bynder Express, the recipients can download the files using CDN when they click on the download link in the notification they receive.

 Upload to a specific region

-Bynder supports 5 data hosting regions.
+Bynder supports various data hosting regions.
 We can also set up Bynder to upload your data to a specific region.
 See Data hosting regions supported by AWS and Bynder.

 Share private and public files through CDN

 If users have specific permissions, they can download an original file through CDN if an asset is marked as public on the Asset detail page, but the link to the image is available for 15 minutes only for security reasons.
-We can also configure Bynder for you to obtain a non-expiring link through the API.
+Alternatively, you can retrieve a permanent link via the API if the asset is marked as public.

 The same goes for thumbnails.
 All the thumbnails and web versions are public in Bynder and, as such, distributable through CDN.
 However, we can customize your portal so that thumbnails will become private and their link will become signed and expire after 15 minutes.